Web Analytics

 Generally speaking, due to extremely limited attention spans, I believe your opening is more important because if you don’t engage people right away, you might lose them forever.

 There’s also that matter of making a positive first impression.
-If you get off to a bad start, you’ve dug a hole that can be difficult to climb out.
+If you get off to a bad start, you’ve dug a hole that can be difficult to escape.
+Of course, it also matters how you organize your presentation.

 Having said that, how you end your presentation is also important.
 You definitely need to end on a strong note that is action-oriented.

 Here are four tips to help you end on a positive note.
-These apply to speeches, meeting presentations, sales and all other communication that is meant to influence others:
+These apply to speeches, virtual presentations, sales and all other communication that is meant to influence others:

 Toward the end of your talk, request action by your listeners.
 Asking people to do something, almost anything that is relevant to your presentation, matters for retention of your ideas.
 That’s because our brains are activated by requests.